-A few paragraphs cannot adequately express the weight of what it means to raise children in a world of technology-driven wants/needs/desires (on behalf of both parents and their children) with truly unknown outcomes.
-Even before experts get a handle on what is happening to little human brains we are on to the next big thing and the PhD’s need to rethink it all over again.
-The difference between pre-Internet/digital age and today is that we’ve stepped into a new paradigm and we can’t feel the walls around us as they shape shift.
+A few paragraphs cannot adequately express the weight of what it means to raise children in a world of technology-driven wants/needs/desires with truly unknown outcomes.
+Even before experts get a handle on what is happening to little human brains we are on to the next big thing.
+The difference between pre-Internet/digital age and parenting today is that we’ve stepped into a new paradigm…again.

 Like many parents, I’m dizzy with the facts, figures and feedback.
 And while I definitely do not have the answers; here are a few thoughts for today: